 “I decided not to come in after my level 2 ultrasound because it came back normal” Gauri told us.
 “But what I didn’t realise was that I had developed diabetes while I was pregnant.”

 Gauri ended up missing her glucose tolerance test, which we recommend between 24 to 28 weeks, to identify mothers who have developed gestational diabetes.
 We found high sugar levels in her blood when we finally tested her in the third trimester.

 “I was put on a strict diet immediately” said Gauri.
 “I was also given a strict exercise regimen along with insulin to prevent any future complications for me or my baby.”

-According to Dr. Sinha, “Gauri took a serious risk in deciding to not turn up for her routine check-ups.
+According to Dr. Priti, “Gauri took a serious risk in deciding to not turn up for her routine check-ups.
 We barely had enough time to get her blood sugar stable and get her ready for her delivery.”

 Tests During Pregnancy – Third Trimester

 Routinely, a repeat haemoglobin check is done in the third trimester, so we have another opportunity to identify anaemia.
 A urine test looks for proteins in the urine which may indicate high blood-pressure in the expectant mother.